Borrowing and Renewing

 - Videos and DVDs: $1.00 per day overdue

 A regular item that is 2 months overdue is considered lost.
 A reserve item which has been checked out for 3 days is considered lost.
-The patron is billed for the replacement cost of the item, a $25.00 processing fee and overdue fines.
+The patron is billed for the replacement cost of the item and a $25.00 processing fee.

 For practitioners and other off-campus users

 We prefer you initialize an interlibrary loan request with your local library if you are unable to come to campus in person.
-In the event that is not feasible, literature searches and articles can be mailed, faxed or e-mailed at the patron’s convenience.
+In the event that is not feasible, literature searches and articles can be mailed, faxed or e-mailed at the patron’s convenience for a fee.
 Books, audiotapes and kits can be sent via mail or UPS.
 Videotapes/DVDs must be borrowed in person, but can be returned via mail or UPS.

 For more information and current fees, ask a librarian or call 952-885-5419.